-Losing the first baby tooth, which people may refer to as a milk tooth or primary tooth, is a milestone for children and their parents or caregivers.
-A child usually loses their first tooth at the age of about 6–7 years, but tooth loss can continue right up until the age of 12 years.
+A child usually loses their first tooth — often called a milk tooth or primary tooth — at the age of about 6–7 years.
+Tooth loss can continue until the age of 12 years.

 In this article, we examine the typical order of tooth loss in children.
 We also discuss why some children are more likely than others to lose a tooth early or late and explain what to do with a wiggly tooth.